Maritime Law and Admiralty Law

 Our Experience Representing Individuals Injured At Sea and Their Families

 The maritime lawyers of Colson Hicks Eidson have helped our clients gain numerous multimillion-dollar verdicts and settlements for their injuries.
 This includes our work on behalf of multiple cruise ship passengers harmed onboard and for shore excursions.
 This also included an employee of Celebrity Cruises who suffered injuries after undergoing an unnecessary pacemaker surgery in Santo Domingo.
 In that case, Celebrity Cruises sent our client to Santo Domingo in an attempt to save money on his medical expenses.
-A jury in Miami found the cruise line to be negligent in the care and treatment they provided their employee.
+A jury in Miami found the cruise line to be negligent in the care and treatment they provided their employees.
 As a result, they awarded our client a $1 million verdict for his injuries.
 Our law firm also has experience representing a South Florida fisherman who suffered from a misdiagnosis of a marine bacterial infection.
 Other clients include many other Jones Act workers.

 Injury Lawyers for Maritime and Admiralty Law Offer Effective Representation